Oscillating dynamical friction on galactic bars by trapped dark matter

 \section{Acknowledgements}

 It is our pleasure to thank W. Dehnen for providing us with detailed comments on our draft.
-We also thank J. Binney, J. Magorrian, E. Athanassoula, and M. Semczuk for many helpful comments.
-We in particular thank M. Weinberg for a fruitful and enlightening discussion.
+We also thank J. Binney, J. Magorrian, C. Hamilton, E. Athanassoula, and M. Semczuk for many helpful comments.
+We particularly thank M. Weinberg for a fruitful and enlightening discussion as well as helping us greatly improve the paper as a referee.
 R.C. acknowledges financial support from the Takenaka Scholarship Foundation and the Royal Society grant RGF$\backslash$R1$\backslash$180095.
 R.S. is supported by a Royal Society University Research Fellowship.
 This work was performed using the Cambridge Service for Data Driven Discovery (CSD3), part of which is operated by the University of Cambridge Research Computing on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The DiRAC component of CSD3 was funded by BEIS capital funding via STFC capital grants ST/P002307/1 and ST/R002452/1 and STFC operations grant ST/R00689X/1.
 DiRAC is part of the National e-Infrastructure.